League of Assassins

 The League of Assassins (sometimes known as the League of Shadows or Society of Shadows in adapted works) is a group of supervillains appearing in American comic books published by DC Comics.
-The group is depicted as a collective of assassins who work for Ra's al Ghul, an enemy of the superhero Batman and the Green Arrow.
+The group is depicted as a collective of assassins who work for Ra's al Ghul, an enemy of the superhero Batman.
 The group appeared in Strange Adventures #215 (December 1968), but did not become officially known as the League of Assassins until Detective Comics #405 (November 1970).

-The League of Assassins has been adapted into other media several times, predominantly in animated Batman productions, the live-action Batman film series The Dark Knight Trilogy, as well as the CW TV show Arrow, and the Fox TV show Gotham.
+The League of Assassins has been adapted into other media several times, predominantly in animated Batman productions, the live-action Batman film series The Dark Knight Trilogy, the CW TV show Arrow, and the Fox TV show Gotham.

 Origins

 League of Assassins

-Yasser split from the ancient Order of the Assassins in a successor movement.
+Yasser split from the ancient Order of Assassins in a successor movement.
 Their followers claim to have annulled and deposed centers of civilizations such as Baghdad, Moscow, and Rome, throughout past generations in their lineage.
+As a part of The Demon, it's sometimes called "The Demon's Fang" or "Demonfang".